The History of the Credit Card

-Technology, innovation and social media are bringing changes to credit card payments.
+Technology, innovation and social media are bringing changes to credit cards.
 Consumers have been slow to adapt to these changes, but that should not come as a shock.
 History shows that methods of payment change and evolve slowly.

 Until the 1950s, people paid cash for most products and services.
 There were a few local attempts at credit cards as some individual stores and gas stations offered charge cards.
 A handful of major retailers and hotels offered credit to their most valuable customers.
 But carrying around multiple cardboard cards or paper identifications was inconvenient and it took time for banks and retailers to develop a convenient system with widespread acceptance.